 Goldman Sachs (GS)

 Investment banking giant Goldman Sachs has been killed during the coronavirus selloff of 2020.
-Year-to-date, GS stock is down about 33%.
-Shares currently trade hands at 0.65 times tangible book value — their cheapest valuation since the 2008 financial crisis.
+Year-to-date, GS stock is down about 10%.
+Shares currently trade hands at 0.9 times tangible book value — one of their cheapest valuations since the 2008 financial crisis.

 But, at risk of sounding like a broken record, this isn’t 2008.